 The ascending aortic aneurysms are situated close to the heart and the aortic valve and they are thus at a higher risk to cause aortic dysfunction.

-Such aneurysms may lead to aortic valve insufficiency or even heart failure in a patient.
+Such aneurysms may lead to aortic valve insufficiency or even heart failure in a patient or may cause Aches in Legs When Lying Down

 2. High Risk of Rupture